gdulus/burning-config/README.md

 ####Additional info:
 * job execution time will be stored in DB and passed as a parameter to it next run
 * at the first time when there is no DB entry null will be returned
-* date will be stored in DB under key <FULL_JOB_NAME>.lastRun, e.g.: org.example.MyTestJob.lastRun
+* date will be stored in DB under key FULL_JOB_NAME.lastRun, e.g.: org.example.MyTestJob.lastRun

 ####Example: